Astrophysical Tests of Dark Matter Self-Interactions: Introduction

 Ideas for physics beyond the Standard Model (SM) often predict new stable particles, which could be part or all of the dark matter (DM) in the Universe.
 Two well-known examples of such ideas introduce new symmetries, Supersymmetry and the Peccei-Quinn symmetry, to alleviate problems with the SM.
 The predicted DM particles, neutralinos and axions, are canonical examples of the Cold Dark Matter (CDM) model wherein DM is born non-relativistic and only its gravitational interaction is relevant for structure formation.
 CDM models yield predictions for the evolution of the homogeneous and inhomogeneous evolution of the Universe that agree very well with observations on large scales \cite{Aghanim:2018eyx,Chang:2018rxd}.

-Collider and deep underground searches have steadily ruled out large swaths of the parameter space of these new symmetry models.
-As this search progresses, another front has opened up.
+Collider and deep underground searches have steadily ruled out large swaths of the parameter space of weakly interacting massive particles (WIMPs), of which neutralinos are an example.
+Axions and axion-like particles (ALPs), while not currently strongly constrained, are coming under increased experimental scrutiny (see e.g. \cite{AxionLimits} for a compilation of relevant experiments and limits).
+As these searches progress, another front has opened up.
 In addition to new symmetries, physics beyond the SM could include new forces among DM particles.
 This is a generic consequence of a dark sector.
-Dark sectors play an important role in current model building efforts in particle physics.
-The new particles in the dark sector do not have to be heavy, but they are very weakly coupled to the SM.
+Dark sectors play an important role in current model-building efforts in particle physics.
+The new particles in the dark sector do not have to be heavy but are very weakly coupled to the SM.
 Dark sectors also allow for qualitatively new production mechanisms for DM, such as freeze-in \cite{Hall:2009bx}.
 The SIDM production mechanisms offer concrete benchmark models that may be tested through laboratory experiments or astrophysical probes (e.g. \cite{Bringmann:2016din, Huo:2017vef, Hambye, Aboubrahim:2020lnr}).